Contact Us

 To date, the district has used multiple assessments to evaluate the success of its programs.
 Data from an online platform named SHAPE and from Panorama Surveys, AERIES student information system and other internal data-collection sources have all been utilized.
 The district is still reviewing its sources of data information and recognizes the importance of standardization to ensure that it is accurate and reliable.

-Integrate your mental wellness program into your multi-tiered systems of support As Val Verde worked to put its student mental wellness support program in place, an emphasis was placed on a systems approach.
+As Val Verde worked to put its student mental wellness support program in place, an emphasis was placed on a systems approach.
 The student mental wellness program would integrate into the district’s overall Multi-Tiered Systems of Support.
 The district had already begun its work with Positive Behavioral Interventions and Supports as a framework used to support students’ academic, behavioral and mental health.
 When used with fidelity, PBIS helps create a learning environment in which students and teachers can thrive.

 In Val Verde, Tier 1 mental health supports focus on mental wellness for all students and serve as the building blocks for Tier 2 and Tier 3 supports.
 Social work interns are mostly responsible for Tier 1 mental health interventions which include morning check-ins, school-wide mental health education lessons and classroom-based social-emotional learning for all students.
 Classroom lessons range from general topics such as “how to be a buddy, not a bully,” to more serious topics such as “how to help a friend who is experiencing depression or feeling suicidal.”
 Tier 1 interventions aid in creating a positive school climate, teaching mental health literacy and increasing social-emotional learning.
 Tier 1 interventions are available to all students and can also be implemented by teachers, counselors and administrators.